What we do

 We collaborate closely and in partnership with states and international organisations during work to build new policy outcomes on our focus issues.

-We are also pleased to frequently partner with academic institutions, including the University of Liverpool (with whom we have a PhD collaboration), Harvard Law School and the University of Exeter.
+We are also pleased to frequently partner with academic institutions, including the University of Liverpool (with whom we had a PhD collaboration), Harvard Law School and the University of Exeter.

 Article 36 has been grateful for the funding support of a wide range of government and private organisations, including the governments of Austria, Norway, Ireland and Switzerland, Open Society Foundations, the Joseph Rowntree Charitable Trust and DeepMind.